reneherrero/dbc-rs/CONTRIBUTING.md

 - **No `unsafe` code** - The project explicitly disallows unsafe code
 - Avoid `unwrap()` and `expect()` in production code (tests are fine)
-- Use proper error handling with `Result` types
+- Use proper error handling with the `Result` type

 ### Commit Messages